-- · Body Systems and the Effects of Physical Exercise
+- Body Systems and the Effects of Physical Exercise

 - Sports Coaching and Activity Leadership

 - Sports Organisation and Development

 - Sports and Exercise Psychology

-- Sports Injuries and Rehabilitation
+- · Nutrition and Diet for Sport and Exercise

+- · Physical Activity for Specific Groups

-For information, please contact: T.Howard@chellaston.derby.sch.uk
+T.Howard@chellaston.derby.sch.uk

 Assessments take place at various stages throughout the two years.
 The first assessment, Sports Coaching and Leadership, is coursework based and will be completed by Easter in the first year.
 The second assessment, Body systems and the Effects of Physical Exercise, is a 90 minute exam taken in May of the first year.
 The final year consists of two pieces of coursework and one exam: Biomechanics which will be completed by February half term and Sports Injuries which will be completed by May half term.
 The exam, Sports Organisation will be taken in the January.
 Students will therefore have an overview of their progress towards their final grade as the two years progress.
 This qualification is measured in Pass, Merit, Distinction and Distinction.